chloemasd/maternalCV_open/README.md

 -  *github_figure_dlm.R* : R script of functions to produced DLNM-related graphics (local use, outside the targets pipeline).

 -  *github_figure_S10.R* : R script of functions to produced supplementary figure 10 (local use, outside the targets pipeline).

+## Contact
+For any questions or further information, please contact Chloé Masdoumier at chloe.masdoumier@univ-grenoble-alpes.fr.